demo-projects/cyberark-mar-2018/README.md

 2.1 Make it update automatically as time goes by

 ### Homework - lesson #3
-Implement update when we are in /editor/:id
+1. Implement update when we are in /editor/:id
-Implement custom validator
+2. Implement custom validator
+3. Add a project selector to the application header:
+* Fetch all projects from the server
+* Display select box, the options are project IDs
+* When selecting a projectId - navigate to that project (editor/:id)

 ## Check
 public interface for decorators